 Fidelity China Special Situations PLC is focused on the long-term growth potential of China.
 The portfolio is made up primarily of securities issued by companies listed in China or Hong Kong and Chinese companies listed elsewhere.
 It may also invest in listed companies with significant interests in China and Hong Kong.

-Unconstrained by the index, Anthony looks for companies that are undervalued by the market and which demonstrate growth or recovery potential, as well as takeover candidates and companies where a management change can act as a catalyst to unlock growth.
+Unconstrained by the index, Dale looks for companies that are undervalued by the market and which demonstrate growth or recovery potential, as well as takeover candidates and companies where a management change can act as a catalyst to unlock growth.

-Anthony devotes much of his time to cross checking with external independent sources what companies are telling him.
+Dale has been investing in China for over a decade and devotes much of his time to cross checking with external independent sources what companies are telling him.
 However, given the size and complexity of the Chinese market, it will remain a challenge to identify every potential problem out there.

 Investing for the long-term (at least five years or more)